 Explore health content from A to Z.

 One of the things many of us take for granted is a pain-free neck.
 It's only when we have a stiff or painful neck that we wish we had taken preventive measures.
 The exercises discussed below are to strengthen and stretch a normal neck.
 If you have preexisting neck pain or a spine condition, check with your healthcare provider before doing these exercises.

 There are several causes of neck pain, including poor posture and soft tissue abnormalities due to injury or wear and tear.
 Soft tissues include muscles, ligaments, and tendons.
 In rare instances, an infection or tumor may cause neck pain.
 On occasion, neck problems can lead to pain in the shoulders, upper back, and/or arms.

 The muscles in your neck can be exercised and strengthened just like other muscles in your body.
 Plus, exercise will improve your neck's range of motion.
-Check with your health care provider before doing neck exercises, however, and stop at once if any movement causes you pain.
+Make sure you check with your healthcare provider before doing neck exercises.
+Stop at once if any movement causes you pain.

 Before you begin a neck exercise, it's important to find the proper starting position for your head.
 This helps prevent exercise-related injuries.
 Do this by putting your head squarely over your shoulders, then move it straight forward and then back.
 This back or base position is your starting point.
 For each of the following exercises, begin with 5 repetitions and build up to 10.

 Rotations.
 Sitting or standing, turn your head slowly to the left and then to the right as far as you can, comfortably.
 Hold each stretch for 10 to 30 seconds.

 Shoulder circles.
 While standing, raise your shoulders straight up, then move them in a circle around, down and back up again.
 Circle in both directions.